spacebeam/ophelia/strategy/protoss.md

 Drone to 35 supply get second gas.

-get 4 scouting scourges as soon as you can!
+Get 4 scouting scourges as soon as you can!

+Get 6th hatchery and your 3 gas timing match it with the lurker upgrade.

+The 7th hatchery MUST be in another natural or start location, first only as bait.

 ## 973!